nwad123/A-star_Global_Router/README.md

 ## Purpose

-The purpose of this lab was to implement a 3-dimensional A\*.
+The purpose of this lab was to implement a 3-dimensional A\* search algorithm to solve chip routing for a given chip layout. *Chip routing* is the process of determining the routes of connecting wires through an integrated circuit.
+Integrated circuits (chips) are often designed by splitting the chip into smaller blocks, then placing the blocks on the chip (using some kind of packing algorithm), and then by connecting all the blocks.
+This program implements the third step of the process, and determines the best routes for all the internal connection of the chip given a predetermined layout.

+More information about the lab can be found in the [lab document](./lab_instructions.pdf).

 ## Installation